mikhailsdv/detabase/README.md

   help [command]                         Display help for command.
 ```

-First thing you need to di is to set your Deta project key by running:
+First thing you need to do is to set your Deta project key by running:

 ```sh
 detabase auth your_project_key
 ```

-From now you can run any command.
+From now, you can run any command.
 Note that this project uses Deta's syntax for querying, so whenever you see `<query>` it expects you to use queries as described [here](https://docs.deta.sh/docs/base/http#query-items).

 ## Available commands